AlexsLemonade/scpca-docs/docs/download_files.md

 Metadata-only downloads are also available, either by downloading the metadata for all samples in a single project or by downloading the metadata for all samples on the Portal.
 Please see the [section on metadata](#metadata) for a full description of the contents of the metadata files.

-If downloading a project containing bulk RNA-seq data, two tab-separated value files, `bulk_quant.tsv` and `bulk_metadata.tsv`, will be included in the project download.
+If downloading a project containing bulk RNA-seq data, two tab-separated value files, e.g., `SCPCP000000_bulk_quant.tsv` and `SCPCP000000_bulk_metadata.tsv`, will be included in the merged object download.
-The `bulk_quant.tsv` file contains a gene by sample matrix (each row a gene, each column a sample) containing raw gene expression counts quantified by Salmon.
+The `SCPCP000000_bulk_quant.tsv` file contains a gene by sample matrix (each row a gene, each column a sample) containing raw gene expression counts quantified by Salmon.
-The `bulk_metadata.tsv` file contains associated metadata for all samples with bulk RNA-seq data.
+The `SCPCP000000_bulk_metadata.tsv` file contains associated metadata for all samples with bulk RNA-seq data.

 See also {ref}`processing bulk RNA samples <processing_information:Bulk RNA samples>`.